Meal planning and carb counting

 Half a cup contains about 16 grams of carb but it is "resistant starch;" much is fibre that is not digested forming glucose but fermented in the colon by the friendly microflora.

 Incidentally we strongly recommend cooking up enough for say 4 days, allowing it to cool overnight and then reheating in portions in the morning for breakfast.
-The starch "retrogrades" slowing the digestion by enzymes in the small intestine and helping modify any glucose spike.
+The starch "retrogrades" slowing the digestion by enzymes in the small intestine and helping to dampen any glucose spike.
 You will also find it does not then give you gas or abdominal discomfort.

 Gelatinised retrograded wholemeal grits